PIGWEB-EU/FAIR-guidelines/README.md

 Therefore, it is useful to document how your data management will be implemented in a data management plan (DMP).
-It will support the management of your data by providing a structured plan, pre-planned quality control checks, and an overview for data re-use, helping others to understand and reproduce what you have done.
+It will support the management of your data by providing a structured plan, pre-planned quality control checks, and an overview for data reuse, helping others to understand and reproduce what you have done.
 Due to the growing awareness of the importance of data management, many funders now require a DMP to be delivered in the early stages of research projects and